-ALUS Canada announces a pair of new ALUS programs in Alberta—ALUS Big Lakes and ALUS Two Hills—will produce cleaner air, cleaner water and more biodiversity to benefit their communities.
+ALUS Canada announces a pair of new ALUS programs in Alberta that will produce cleaner air, cleaner water and more biodiversity.

 Launched in June 2020, The County of Two Hills’ ALUS program is focused on the restoration of wetlands currently being farmed for commodity production, such as grain or cattle, and converting that back into duck and wildlife habitat.